Skip to Main Content

 Certain healthcare professionals in Indiana can become a Certified Acupuncturist with 200 hours of training.
 They have minimal clinical experience in acupuncture and often no actual patient treatments before certification.
 They are not required to complete the NCCAOM exam to prove competency in acupuncture, and they are not required to complete continuing education classes.

-Acupuncture FAQs - Northern Indiana Acupuncture in Syracuse, Indiana, Fort Wayne
+Acupuncture FAQs - Northern Indiana Acupuncture in Fort Wayne Indiana

 FORT WAYNE